How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 Checking the compressor and muffling sounds directly at the source is an effective solution.
 But leave complex compressor repairs to the appliance pros.

-Inspect the Control Board
+Check the Control Board

 The control or main circuit board is essentially the refrigerator’s brain – controlling temperature, defrost cycles, compressor operation and more based on sensor inputs.